Established in 1898, in 121 years much has changed, not only at Minda, but the disability sector as a whole.

 The current site characteristics include four State Heritage Listed buildings of mid to late Victorian era, a range of residential and day option facilities and a large amount of open space.

-Upon opening, the object of Minda Home was “the maintenance, care, education and special training” of those with intellectual disability, and for seventy years, Minda would be the only residential facility in South Australia providing exclusively for people who were intellectually disabled.
+Upon opening, the object of Minda Home (as it was then known) was “the maintenance, care, education and special training” of those with intellectual disability, and for seventy years, Minda would be the only residential facility in South Australia providing exclusively for people with intellectual disability.

 With an increasing number of people seeking support from Minda, the organisation purchased the property of William Hodgkiss at Brighton in 1909, and Minda still remains on that site.